jdblack/website/content/post/clustering_cinc.md

 {{</mermaid >}}

-Things are slightly more complicated then the above chart, but not by very much.
+Things are slightly more complicated then the above chart, but not by much!
 Firstly, redundancy for the database server must be addressed, either by using Amazon RDS in multi-az mode (which will handle all failover for you), or manually setting up some sort of replication and failover process with the database server.

 Setting up redundancy with opensearch is less important, as the data can be regenerated at any time by running "cinc-server-ctl reindex" on any of the cinc